 Hours of Service

 On June 1, 2020, FMCSA revised the hours of service (HOS) regulations to provide greater flexibility for drivers without adversely affecting safety.
-Motor carriers are required to comply with the new HOS regulations starting on September 29, 2020, not before.
+The new HOS regulations go into effect on September 29, 2020.

 What is Changing?